Quantum-VSEPR/alx-system_engineering-devops/0x00-shell_basics/README.md

-list of long format directory
+list current directory in a long formtsssss